 Their permanent gallery was closed, but the temporary exhibit on design ideals of the GDR was open.

-This was the most interesting piece on display.
+Personally, I found this to be the most interesting piece on display.

 It’s a homemade tilling machine made from the engine of a motorcycle, bike chains, and other salvaged parts.
 With limited resources, most citizens of the GDR had to get creative.
 Since they couldn’t buy a tilling machine in the store, they made one themselves.